ESIPFed/science-on-schema.org/guides/Dataset.md

 <a id="physical-sample-igsn"></a>
 #### Attaching Physical Samples to a Dataset

-Currently, there isn't a breat semantic property for a Dataset to distinguish the related physical samples.
+Currently, there isn't a great semantic property for a Dataset to distinguish the related physical samples.
 However, we can use the [schema:hasPart](https://schema.org/hasPart) property to accomplish this without too much compromise.
 A [GitHub issue](https://github.com/earthcubearchitecture-project418/p418Vocabulary/issues/16) has been setup to follow this scenario.
 Here is the best way, so far, to link physical samples to a Dataset:

 <pre>
 {